MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 ![Environment variables in log](Images/environment-variable-log.png)

+## User-defined environment variable expansions

+Sometimes you may want to define an environment variable and pass in a value that is based on another environment variable value.
+You can easily reference existing environment variables by using the %-annotation, as shown in the examples below:

+	DNX_BUILD_VERSION = %PrereleaseTag%
+	OutputPath = bin\%Configuration%\%PackageVersion%

 ## Service Messages

 It is possible for a build to interact with MyGet Build Services using Service Messages.
 For example writing a message to the build log, setting the package version or triggering a build failure.